SeekoeiD/website/content/posts/2024/mysql-parameters-1.md

 +++
-title = 'MySQL: Configuration Parameters' date = 2024-09-05
+title = 'MySQL: Configuration Parameters' date = 2024-09-05T00:00:00+02:00
 draft = false
 tags = ['mysql', 'database']
 +++

 My goto settings for MySQL.
-This is for a server that has 8GB RAM available for the MySQL database.
+This is for a server that has 8 GB RAM available for the MySQL database.

 ```bash
 nano /etc/mysql/mysql.conf.d/mysqld.cnf